ijags/consumePartition/README.md

+# Consumers of Partitioned Rabbit queue

-Spring Cloud Stream - RabbitMQ
+## Spring Cloud Stream - RabbitMQ

 This project works with publishPartition app.